andrefilipemm/slotmachine_game/README.md

 ## Computing the Total Hits

 A payline has a hit if there is a sequence of $n$ symbols (usually from left to right).
-We represent a sequence of size The total number of times the paylines hit a prize corresponds to total hits.
-Each symbol/sequence size has a different prize given by a prize table.
+We represent a sequence by an ordered tuple. <br />
+The total number of times the paylines hit a prize corresponds to total hits, and each sequence size has a different prize given by a prize table. <br />

-Since each reel can spin independently of each other, the following reasoning can be easily generalized to any symbol in the range $\{0, ..., 8\}$.
-For simplicity, let's consider the symbol $0$.
+Since each reel can spin independently of each other, the following reasoning can be easily generalized to any symbol in the set $`\{0,...,8\}`$.
+For simplicity, let's consider the symbol $0$. <br />

 For example, to compute the total amount of times the payline hits a prize corresponding to a sequence of size five for the symbol $0$, there's obviously only one possibility, namely $(0,0,0,0,0)$.
 The total amount of hits is then given by: